 Sources: *U.S. Bureau of Labor Statistics (BLS), **PayScale.com

 In some facilities, a patient care coordinator is also a registered nurse (RN); however, this is not a requirement at all facilities.
 A patient care coordinator may work in hospitals, physicians' offices, dental offices, clinics, specialty care centers and nursing care facilities.
 According to Payscale.com, the total annual earnings for most patient care coordinators ranged from $32,000 to $74,000 as of September 2019.

 Duties of a patient care coordinator vary widely depending on the facility in which the coordinator works.
 The main job of a patient care coordinator is to ensure high quality healthcare.
 A coordinator helps to ensure patients understand every aspect of their care while also working with administration to create policies and make decisions that are in the best interest of patients.
 Duties may include:

 - Developing and coordinating patient care programs

 - Managing and preparing public relations information

 Patient Care Coordinator Education Requirements

 A patient care coordinator has different education options depending on employer requirements.
-If a nursing degree is not required by an employer, then a student may pursue an associate's or bachelor's degree in a relevant area, such as medical or health care administration.
+If a nursing degree is not required by an employer, then a student may pursue an associate's or bachelor's degree in a relevant area, such as medical or healthcare administration.
 These degree programs prepare a student for the administrative side of patient care.
-A student learns about medical office procedures, medical coding, transcription, management, and finance in these types of programs.
+A student learns about medical office procedures, medical coding, transcription, management and finance in these types of programs.

-According to Monster.com job advertisements from November 2010, employers also prefer a patient care coordinator to have at least two years of experience in healthcare and previous experience in a supervisor position.
+According to Monster.com job advertisements from November 2010, employers also prefer a patient care coordinator to have at least two years of experience in healthcare and previous experience in a supervisory position.
 Some employers prefer candidates to have specific experience in managing patient care.